drkno/PlexSSO/Readme.md

 This service can also be started via [`docker-compose`](./examples/docker-compose.yaml).

+See the examples/kubernetes folder for details on setting this up under kubernetes.

 ## Configuration File

 By default PlexSSO is configurable using a configuration stored in the `config.json` file.
 If a config is not found, a default one will be generated on startup.
 The location of this file can be overridden (see CLI Arguments).